 Wat Tham Khao Noi in Kanchanaburi

 Next stop was Wat Tham Khao Noi.
 A temple built on a hill which required us to climb a long flight of stairs.
 The temple, pagoda, and the Buddha were magnificent up close in their golden glory.
 Plus, the panoramic view at the top of the hill was fantastic!
-Looking at the photos now make me want to revisit this place to rediscover its charm again.
+Looking at the photos make me want to revisit this place again.

 Bus from Bangkok to Kanchanaburi